 The platform, despite having countless frustrated productions, still knows how to reach a potential success, and in this scenario it finds itself Sex Education, series of 2019 and that already has the second season available on the platform.

-The Sex Education’s second season fulfills this role of social service again, just as in the first season, the series demystifies some concepts and taboos related to sexual practice, but the second season does not stop there, the series raises even more flags related to sexuality, such as abuse and prejudice against the LGBTQI + relationships.
+In times of Fake News, it is important that the media function as reliable means of information.
+Sex Education in its second season it again fulfills its role of social service, just as in the first season, the series demystifies some concepts and taboos related to sexual practice, but the new plot does not stop there, the production raises even more banners related to sexuality, such as abuse and prejudice with LGBTQI + relationships.

-In addition to the adolescent themes related to relationships and sexuality during this phase, the series also explores family relationships and also serves as a lesson for parents, and how to behave in relation to their children's problems.
+In addition to the adolescent themes related to relationships and sexuality during this phase, the production also explores family relationships and also serves as a lesson for parents, and how to behave in relation to their children's problems.

 Another strong point of the series is its representativeness, as it features characters of different sexualities and of the most diverse ethnicities, and all with a huge prominence, each within its central plot.

 The new year arrives to consolidate Sex Education as one of today's great series, with enormous potential for possible future seasons.
 The production maintains the retro look and great arcs of characters with stories similar to our daily lives, it is the type of plot that lives a fine line between real life and fiction.

 Some secondary characters from the first season take on larger and more important spaces, with highlights for Aimee Gibs (Aimee Lou Wood) that goes through the saddest conflict in production, and for Lily Iglehart (Tanya Reynolds) who is one of the main characters of the plot in the current season, even though often staying in the background.